ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ## -1.
 Rooting

-Check [Magisk](https://topjohnwu.github.io/Magisk) if you wish to root your Android device.
-I have no [liability](https://github.com/ivan-sincek/android-penetration-testing-cheat-sheet/blob/main/LICENSE) over your actions.
+**Rooting an Android device will void its warranty.
+I have no [liability](https://github.com/ivan-sincek/android-penetration-testing-cheat-sheet/blob/main/LICENSE) over your actions.**

+### Magisk

+Root your Android device using [Magisk](https://topjohnwu.github.io/Magisk) root.

 I only use Samsung devices and follow the [Magisk guide for Samsung devices](https://topjohnwu.github.io/Magisk/install.html#samsung-devices).

-While flashing the firmware on Samsung devices, make sure the bootloader shows:
+While flashing the firmware on Samsung devices, make sure the bootloader shows the following:

 ```fundamental
 * FRP LOCK: OFF